alexmason81/ChromeImgHider/README.md

 - ~~Change it to use straight JavaScript (remove jQuery dependency).~~ Done!
 11/19/2015

+- ~~Get a better icon (can anyone help with this?
+A graphic designer I am not.)~~ Done!
+12/02/2015

 - Change it to hide images without waiting for page load (if possible).

 - Include background/css images in the show/hide.

-- Get a better icon (can anyone help with this?
-A graphic designer I am not.)
+- Include videos and perhaps other media in the show/hide.

-- Add a context menu to allow users to define global settings (ex: transition time, include bg images or not, etc);
+- Add a context menu to allow users to define global settings (ex: transition time, include background images or not, etc);

 - Open to suggestions... (submit a change request under the issues tab/page on GitHub)